Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 There are many smaller and less well-known domain name registrars but I don't recommend those.
 The reason I don't recommend them is that some of them are just reselling via NameSilo or another of the big domain name registrars.
 Besides this being more expensive (since they have to make a profit from you somehow), there's also the chance of something going wrong or of them going out of business - and you don't want to lose a domain that way.

 NameSilo is one of the biggest domain name registrars out there and it manages to keep its pricing consistently low, making it in my experience the best option compared to other registrars.
 Here is a step by step illustrated tutorial for how to buy a domain name from NameSilo.
+Once you have your domain name, then you can set up a website on it and create email addresses for that domain.
+We also have a guide for how to pick meaningful email addresses for your business.

 Why might some people think NameSilo is a scam?

 Let's move on to reasons why people might think NameSilo is a scam.
+I searched online to find out what problems made people wonder if NameSilo was a scam:

 - The person had auto-renew turned on (this is a normal default) and then got upset when their domain name renewed when they hadn't intended it to.
 Rest assured it's standard across the board at most registrars for auto-renew to be turned on by default.
 Therefore if you're not certain you want to renew, simply turn off auto-renew.
 If you do that though, you'll need to put a memo in your calendar close to renewal time to decide whether you want to renew your domain or simply let it expire.

-- There may be a malware site out there and you notice that the domain name is registered at NameSilo.
+- There may be a bad site out there with malware and you notice that the domain name is registered at NameSilo.
 The malware is not NameSilo's problem!
 This is the web host's problem.
 The registrar (e.g. NameSilo) is only responsible for handling the sale of the domain name.
 They have no control over the content on it.
 If you have found a site hosting malware, contact their web host to have it taken down, not NameSilo.

 NameSilo has kindly offered a coupon of $1 off their order fo $1 or more for readers of FlipFall Magazine.
 The coupon code is FLIPFALL